 We realize that folks often need some big-picture direction to assess whether they can afford to invest in land, or choose us to be their builder.
 Given the above warning, please take these numbers with a grain of salt.
 They do *not* include driveway, power hookup to grid, septic, or well.
 They *do* include excavation that’s directly related to the foundation, concrete, and all trades such as plumbing and electrical work, when applicable.
 Please *do* include square footages of second stories in your calculations.

-The most modest of our builds in recent years would cost about $175/sf for a simple barn, or $325/sf, for a finished home, in today’s prices.
+The most modest of our builds in recent years would cost about $175/sf for a simple barn, or $375/sf, for a finished home, in today’s prices.
 If those numbers are a high-end limit for your budget, our work will be to apply downward pressure on costs wherever possible.
 Our aim isn’t to scare anyone away from inquiring with us – rather, we prefer to set truthful expectations by being up-front about the costs of new construction.

 Without getting into a detailed design planning agreement and knowing exactly what people’s visions are, the price ranges we can offer for custom homes are wide.
 Included below is a rough guide showing a possible range of prices for two homes we’ve designed and built.
-The price range reflects the variation between $325/SF – $450/SF.
+The price range reflects the variation between $375/SF – $500/SF.
 You can click on the links below to see these two homes, and you can find the square footage numbers for any of our homes on their webpages.

 Central Vermont Hybrid Home